-Here are the 10 best small used cars currently available:
+Here are the 10 best small used cars on sale:

 - Skoda Fabia

 1. Audi A3 Sportback

 The Audi A3 Sportback is a practical family hatchback with a posh, upmarket cabin that comes packed with equipment as standard.
 There’s enough space in the back to carry two adults (or three kids) in reasonable comfort and you’ll have no trouble packing the A3’s square boot with lots of bulky luggage.
 You can get it with a wide range of engines too, from small petrols to suit inner-city trips to frugal diesels for long, cross-country jaunts.